I tried extracting exercise records from Ring Fit Adventure's result screen using the multimodal capabilities of Foundation Models

 Running distance: Optional(-1.0)

-The calories burned were obtained correctly, but two problems were found with the activity time and running distance.
+The calories burned was retrieved correctly, but two problems were found with the activity time and running distance.

 Problem 1: Misreading of activity time (781 seconds, correct answer is 791 seconds)

-The model misread "11 seconds" as "1 second" and then performed the conversion to seconds.
-Delegating both reading and calculation to the model simultaneously also creates the problem of making it difficult to determine which step introduced the error.
+The model misread "11 seconds" as "1 second" and then performed the conversion calculation to seconds.
+There is also the problem that when both reading and calculation are delegated to the model simultaneously, it becomes difficult to determine where the mistake occurred.

 Problem 2: Failure to generate nil for running distance (Optional(-1.0) was returned)

-Double? can represent nil at the type level, but the model seems to have a strong tendency to "return a number in numerical contexts," trying to substitute with -1.0 or 0.0.
+While Double? can represent nil at the type level, the model appears to have a strong tendency to "want to return a number in a numeric context," trying to substitute with -1.0 or 0.0.

-Also, in the process of resolving problems 1 and 2, I needed to rewrite the description multiple times, and writing in English made it difficult to verify whether the intended meaning was conveyed correctly, resulting in high adjustment costs.
-Even when I came up with prohibitive phrases like NEVER return -1, it was hard to get a feel for how well they would be understood by the model.
+Additionally, in the process of resolving problems 1 and 2, I needed to rewrite the description multiple times.
+When writing in English, it's difficult to verify whether the intended meaning is conveyed correctly, making the adjustment cost high.
+Even if I came up with prohibition phrases like NEVER return -1, it was hard to get a feel for how well they would be understood by the model.
 Therefore, in the final design, I adopted Japanese description and also verified whether it would affect accuracy.

-Based on the three points of problems 1 and 2 and the high adjustment cost of English description, the design was changed as follows.
+Based on the three issues — problems 1 and 2, and the high adjustment cost of English description — I revised the design as follows.

 @Generable